nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 | \<SORT TYPE>   | asc (ascending) or desc (descending)                            |
 | ...            | Multiple entries allowed, separated by a space                  |

-- Extraneous parameters for commands that do not take in parameters (such as help, list, exit, clearstaff, cleartransaction, and clear) will be ignored.
-For example, if the command specifies 'help 123,' it will be interpreted as 'help.'
+> ❗ Extraneous parameters for commands that do not take in parameters (such as help, list, exit, clearstaff,
+> cleartransaction, and clear) will be ignored.
+For example, if the command `help 123` is entered, it will be interpreted
+> as `help`.

 </div>